 Luke Radford, media tutor at Confetti finds his balance between working within the industry and teaching about it really beneficial for students, writing “Working as a freelance filmmaker outside of Confetti allows me to give industry opportunities to students – developing their confidence, skills, networking and professional practice”.

-The episode of Inside Out will air on BBC1 at 7pm on 25 February.
-Be sure to tune in to get an insight into the part Confetti has to play in talent-growing opportunities throughout the Midlands.
+The episode of Inside Out aired on BBC1 at 7pm on 25 February.
+If you missed it, tune in to our feature (above) to get an insight into the part Confetti has to play in talent-growing opportunities throughout the Midlands.